paocarvajal1912/Supervised_Credit_Risk_Classification/README.md

 ## Summary

 Two Logistic Regression machine learning models were constructed and compared on predicting the quality of loans.
-Model 1 used the imbalanced oriinal data, and Model 2 included a treatment for that imbalance.
+Model 1 used the imbalanced original data, and Model 2 included a treatment for that imbalance.

 Both models have positive results.
 Both have a balance accuracy above 95%, and almost perfect metrics for healthy loans recognition.
 That said, model 2 have better performance in recognizing high-risk loans, with a recall of 100%, above the 92% of Model 1.

 The weaker metric on both was an 85% precision in the prediction of high-risk loans.
 This implies the opportunity cost of rejecting healthy loans due to a wrong classification as high-risk loans.

 We recommend the use of Model 2, because of its excellent balanced performance.
 Its capacity to recognize a high-risk loan with an statistically perfect score will allow to avoid the more important and dangerous costs: the cost of default.
 We acknoledge the draw back of falsely classifying healthy loans as risky 15% of the time.
 However that opportunity cost does not imply a risk for the business survival, and still 85% of the time the classification is done correctly.
-The more important characteristics is to prevent defaults, and the performance of the model is statistically unbeatable in that aspect.
+The more important characteristics is to prevent defaults, and the performance of the model is statistically unbeatable in that respect.

 --------------------------
 ## Technologies used